VISIT ITALIAN WINERIES LANGHE

 Although it is not nearly the most commonly produced (red) wine in Piedmont, it is the most famous in the region.

-Suppose you want to discover the best Barolo winery.
-In that case, we at Slowdays offer visits to small, family-run Barolo wineries where you can taste at least four wines, including Barolo.
 Thus, Barolo winery visits could be the must-do start of any self-respecting Piedmont wine tour.
+If you want to discover the best Barolo winery, we at Slowdays offer visits to small, family-run Barolo wineries where you can taste at least four wines, including Barolo.

 Barbaresco

 Barbaresco, another all-Langarola wonder.
 Just like Barolo, Barbaresco can be made only from Nebbiolo grapes and must age 62 months, 18 of which in wooden barrels.
-The peak of Barbaresco Riserva, however, aging is 50 months, 9 of which are in the wood.
+This wine’s main characteristics are its essential structure and tremendous evolving capacity.
+To be able to speak of Barbaresco Riserva, however, aging is 50 months, 9 of which are in wood.

-The color is The main characteristics of this wine are its essential structure and great capacity to evolve over the years.
-Garnet red with reflections toward orange; Barbaresco boasts an ethereal and pleasant bouquet with strong hints of violet or rose.
-AbringOn the palate, there is a dry, full, robust but velvety and harmonious wine; very persistent and with a remarkable tannic structure.
+The color is a garnet red with reflections toward orange; Barbaresco boasts an ethereal and pleasant bouquet with strong hints of violet or rose.
 Aging brings more complex hints of earth, herbs, truffle, and licorice, typical of the Langhe hills.
+The palate has a dry, full, robust but velvety and harmonious wine; it is very persistent and has a remarkable tannic structure.

 Barbaresco can be produced in only three communes: Barbaresco, Neive, Treiso, and a hamlet of San Rocco bordering the town of Alba.